How to Manage Multiple Clients as a Virtual Assistant Using AI: Complete Framework (2026)

 Time saved: 1-2 hours per week (across all clients).

-Build time: 2-3 hours (one scenario per client or parameterized with Router for multiple clients).
+Build time: 2-3 hours (one scenario per client, or Router-branched for all clients).

-Prompt: AI Weekly Client Report (see section 8 prompt library)
+Prompt: AI Weekly Client Report (Section 8 prompt library)

 Subject: [Claude-generated subject line]